 - jail term (whichever one was imposed).

-In some cases, a defendant can even get an expungement if he committed a probation violation.
+In some cases, a defendant can even get an expungement of the criminal history if he committed a probation violation.

 6. Does a conviction affect gun rights?